bekk/bekk-christmas/post/elm/once-twice-three-times-a-value.md

 Reading these type signatures can feel daunting at first.
 But let's apply what we know about tuples and how `first` works.
 Regarding the type annotation, `(a, b)` merely states that `first` takes a tuple of two values that might not be the same type.
 The return type is `a`, referring to the type of the first element of the incoming tuple.
 The type declaration is telling us: "I take a tuple of two values and return whatever type the tuple's first value had".

 In line 2, we see that `first` makes use of pattern matching, albeit with a twist. `first` only needs the first value.
 The second value need not be named, but must be matched using the placeholder `_`.

-Curious readers will notice the function `Tuple.pair` which combines two values into a tuple.
-This might seem odd since we now know there is built-in syntax for creating Tuples.
-Stay tuned in the coming days and all will become clear 😉.

 ## Conclusion / TLDR